jackc/pgxrecord/README.md

 # pgxrecord

 Package pgxrecord is a tiny framework for CRUD operations and data mapping.
+It is both a library and a code generation tool.

-It is not an ORM.
-It does not use reflection and it does not require code generation.
+It does not and will not have traditional ORM features such as associations, validation, and hooks.
+It's sole purpose is a simple way to read and write rows from the database.

 ## Package Status